Beyond Isolated Investor: Predicting Startup Success via Roleplay-Based Collective Agents: Method

 \subsubsection{Investor Agent Decision-Making}

-In this section, we detail the decision-making process of the investor agents.
-Given a set of $k$ investor agents $\{A_1, A_2, \dots, A_k\}$, we first construct respective heterogeneous profile representation $P_i$ for each investor $A_i$.
-Through role-playing mechanisms, conditioned on the startup profile $\mathcal{C}$, each agent generates an initial independent decision $D_i^{(0)}$ using a frozen LLM:
+Given a set of $k$ investor agents $\{A_1, A_2, \dots, A_k\}$, we construct a heterogeneous profile $P_i$ for each investor $A_i$.
+Through role-playing, conditioned on the startup profile $\mathcal{S}$, each agent generates an initial independent decision $D_i^{(0)}$ using a frozen LLM: